More about Cloud File Sharing

 s3fs <bucketname> ~/s3-drive

-You might notice a little delay when firing the above command: that’s because S3FS tries to reach S3 internally for authentication purposes.
+You might notice a little delay when firing the above command: that’s because S3FS tries to reach Amazon S3 internally for authentication purposes.
 If you don’t see any errors, your S3 bucket should be mounted on the ~/s3-drive folder.
 To verify if the bucket successfully mounted, you can type “mount” on terminal, then check the last entry, as shown in the screenshot below:

-In the screenshot above, you can see a bidirectional sync between MacOS and S3.
+In the screenshot above, you can see a bidirectional sync between MacOS and Amazon S3.
 The folder “test folder” created on MacOS appears instantly on Amazon S3.
 In the gif below you can see the mounted drive in action:

-Now that we’ve looked at the advantages of using S3 as a mounted drive, we should consider some of the points before using this approach.
+Now that we’ve looked at the advantages of using Amazon S3 as a mounted drive, we should consider some of the points before using this approach.

 - When you are using Amazon S3 as a file system, you might observe a network delay when performing IO centric operations such as creating or moving new folders or files.
-The performance depends on your network speed as well distance from S3 storage region.
+The performance depends on your network speed as well distance from Amazon S3 storage region.

-- Since Amazon S3 is designed for atomic operations, files cannot be modified, they have to be completely replaced with modified files.
-This doesn’t impact your application as long as it’s creating or deleting files; however, if there are frequent modifications to a file, that means replacing the file on S3 repeatedly, which results in multiple put requests and, ultimately, higher costs.
+- Since Amazon S3 is not designed for atomic operations, files cannot be modified, they have to be completely replaced with modified files.
+This doesn’t impact your application as long as it’s creating or deleting files; however, if there are frequent modifications to a file, that means replacing the file on Amazon S3 repeatedly, which results in multiple put requests and, ultimately, higher costs.

-- As files are transferred via HTTPS, whenever your application tries to access the mounted S3 bucket first time, there is noticeable delay.
+- As files are transferred via HTTPS, whenever your application tries to access the mounted Amazon S3 bucket first time, there is noticeable delay.
 Future or subsequent access times can be delayed with local caching.

 - Each object has a maximum size of 5GB.
 When considering costs, remember that Amazon S3 charges you for performing IO operations.
 The overall object might cost less, comparing General Purpose SSD to IOPS storage for example, but the cost for IO could be higher.

 Mounting Amazon S3 as drive storage can be very useful in creating distributed file systems with minimal effort, and offers a very good solution for media content-oriented applications.
-But since you are billed based on the number of GET, PUT, and LIST operations you perform on S3, mounted S3 file systems can have a significant impact on costs, if you perform such operations frequently.
+But since you are billed based on the number of GET, PUT, and LIST operations you perform on Amazon S3, mounted Amazon S3 file systems can have a significant impact on costs, if you perform such operations frequently.

 This mechanism can prove very helpful when scaling up legacy apps, since those apps run without any modification in their codebases.
 Having a shared file system across a set of servers can be beneficial when you want to store resources such as config files and logs in a central location.
 However, AWS does not recommend this due to the size limitation, increased costs, and decreased IO performance.
 But for some users the benefits of added durability in a distributed file system functionality may outweigh those considerations.